 Candles are a beautiful and quick way to enhance and support your meditative routine.
 Utilizing them during prayer and mediation is a widely historic practice among many cultures and beliefs.
 There are many variations of candles you can choose from, depending on your preferences and objectives.
-Most of the candles fall into two main categories, spiritual and meditation.
+Most of the candles fall into two main categories, spiritual and Meditation Candles.

--Article and Interview By: Halley Marie Shaw -Photo Credit: Julia Turk
+-Article and Interview By Halley Marie Shaw -Photo Credit: Julia Turk

 THE “F” IN OUR

 be easy, right?
 Get up, go to work on time, return messages, keep finding ways